Toms Creek Falls Hike

 Directions on Google Maps

 The forest is a typical mixed cove hardwood forest.
 A variety of wildflowers grow here in the spring.
 There are also a number of Eastern Hemlocks mixed in with the hardwood trees.
-Judging by the number of hemlocks that are growing in the understory, the ratio of hardwoods to hemlocks might have gone way down in a century if the forest remained unlogged.
-However, the Hemlocks in this area are heavily infested with the Hemlock Wooly Adelgid, meaning there will probably be none after the same amount of time has past.
+Judging by the number of hemlocks that are growing in the understory, the ratio of hardwoods to hemlocks might have gone way down in a century if the forest remained healthy and unlogged.
+However, the Hemlocks in this area are heavily infested with the Hemlock Wooly Adelgid, meaning in all likelihood there will probably be none by that time.